Novel coronavirus can infect cells from range of animals

 The relative to the SARS virus, called hCoV-EMC, infected at least nine people in Qatar, Saudi Arabia and Jordan.
-The virus is linked to two illness clusters, though the European Center for Disease Prevention and Control said that there is too little information to confirm or rule out human-to-human transmissibility, CIDRAP News
+The virus is linked to two illness clusters, though the European Center for Disease Prevention and Control said that there is too little information to confirm or rule out human-to-human transmissibility, CIDRAP News reports.

 The researchers found that the receptor the virus uses to infect human cells is different than the one used by the SARS virus and can infect cells from a range of animals.
 The hCoV-EMC virus may use a still-unknown receptor in human lungs that is easier to access than the angiotensin-converting enzyme two, a receptor deep in human lungs that SARS used to infect humans.
 If the novel virus uses a receptor that is easier to access, the virus could be more infectious than SARS.